syncfusion-content/blazor-docs/blazor/gantt-chart/templates.md

 If a component contains any `RenderFragment` type property then it does not allow any child components other than the render fragment property, which is [by design in Blazor](https://github.com/aspnet/AspNetCore/issues/10836).

-This prevents us from directly specifying templates such as `RowTemplate` and `TaskbarTemplate` as descendant of the Gantt Chart component.
-Hence the templates such as `RowTemplate` and `TaskbarTemplate` should be wrapped around a component named `GanttTemplates` as follows.
+This prevents from directly specifying templates such as `TaskbarTemplate` and `MilestoneTemplate` as descendant of the Gantt Chart component.
+Hence the templates such as `TaskbarTemplate` and `MilestoneTemplate` should be wrapped around a component named `GanttTemplates` as follows.

 ### Taskbar Template

-You can design your own taskbars to view the tasks in Gantt Chart Chart by using `GanttTemplates.TaskbarTemplate` property.
+You can design your taskbars to view the tasks in Gantt Chart Chart by using `GanttTemplates.TaskbarTemplate` property.
 It is also possible to customize the parent taskbars and milestones with custom templates by using `GanttTemplates.ParentTaskbarTemplate` and `GanttTemplates.MilestoneTemplate` properties.

 ```cshtml
 @using Syncfusion.Blazor.Gantt